 Simply put, James 1:27 describes pure and faultless religion as caring for orphans and widows.
-Acting on this Biblical commandment, OCA equips Christians and connects them with opportunities to care for fatherless children and family preservation.
+Acting on this Biblical invitation, OCA equips Christians and connects them with opportunities to care for fatherless children and family preservation.
 We desire to see every child have a home and know the love of a family with the body of Christ leading the efforts.
 Knowing that welcoming a child into your home is not for every family, OCA provides opportunities to engage in orphan care whether its adopting or advocating.

 Orphan Care Alliance equips Christians and connects them to opportunities to care for the fatherless.